 By popular demand, we are bringing back our EPA Audit Tracker initiative.
-The EPA Audit Tracker was previously the initiative where we would collect stories from contractors and other people having to comply with the RRP regulation by having correct record keeping as a contractor.
+The EPA Audit Tracker was previously the initiative to collect stories from contractors.
+It includes stories from people complying with the RRP regulation by having correct record keeping as a contractor.

-If EPA audits have started in your area, or you know someone who is being audited for compliance with the RRP regulation, we kindly ask you that they submit their stories through here so we can better track everything.
+Suppose EPA audits have started in your area, or you know someone audited for compliance with the RRP regulation.
+In that case, we kindly ask you that they submit their stories here to better track everything.

 Tell your story and help other contractors stay informed about what is happening in your neighborhood by filling out the form below.
 Then see your story and see what others are saying on our interactive map.

 We have not received any stories after launching but will be publishing them as they come in.
-Please strive to be as detailed as possible in your descriptions with regards to questions and various information that is being requested so we can all learn from the experiences shared in the community.
+Strive to be as detailed as possible in your descriptions and questions.
+Various information being requested is better detailed to learn from the experiences shared in the community.

-Make sure to bookmark this page in order to easily be able to find it in the future, or whatever is the normal thing to do in 2020.
+Make sure to bookmark this page to find it in the future easily, or whatever is the normal thing to do in 2020.

 What is the purpose with this tool?